 To minimise cost and stress, we recommend families and executors should:Ā

-- Plan ahead:Ā ReviewĀ Wills and estate structures to understand what assets will require probate and what fees may apply.Ā
+- Plan ahead: Review Wills and estate structures to understand what assets will require probate.
+Consider this when acquiring new assets.Ā

 - Provide liquidity:Ā Ensure there are funds available to cover probate fees, either through estate cash, lifeĀ insuranceĀ or loan arrangements.Ā

-- Reduce complexity where possible:Ā Keeping estate planning documents updated can help avoid unnecessary requisitions or disputes.Ā
+- Reduce complexity where possible:Ā Keeping estate planning documents current and having them professionally drawn up can help avoid unnecessary requisitions or disputes.Ā

 Ā